rishi-rama/cse15l-lab-reports/Tutorial.md

 * Find your course specific account by navigating to the [Account Lookup Tool](https://sdacs.ucsd.edu/~icc/index.php)
 * Enter your information into the fields:
 ![Screenshot 2023-01-12 110829](https://user-images.githubusercontent.com/122561679/212160770-873ea940-39fa-4be8-95df-2f940f272616.png)
-* Select the appropriate course from "Additional Accounts"
+* Select the appropriate course from "Additional Accounts", which should begin with "cs15l"
-* Copy the username that appears here:
+* Note the username that appears here:
 ![Screenshot 2023-01-12 111040](https://user-images.githubusercontent.com/122561679/212160690-841c6a79-aaad-4c0f-8626-3897142c6bca.png)
+* Click the "change your password" button
+* Once you've entered your new password, select the last field and press enter
 * Open Terminal using Terminal --> New Terminal in the top menu, or by entering Ctrl+Shift+`
 ![Screenshot 2023-01-12 105609](https://user-images.githubusercontent.com/122561679/212157512-515731c9-3ee4-4616-8329-57439246a6a4.png)
 * SSH into the ieng6 machine with this command, where "username" is your username: